 And it’s not just me – my coworker Adam Koster, who started his new role at iCIMS just days after the pandemic began last March, told New York Post, “At first I was disappointed that I wasn’t going to have a chance to meet everyone and start building relationships in person.”

-But the virtual onboarding format that the organization’s talent team was able to put together, from functional training and opportunities to get to know his fellow new hire cohort, made it a pleasant experience.
+But the virtual onboarding format that the organisation’s talent team was able to put together, from functional training and opportunities to get to know his fellow new hire cohort, made it a pleasant experience.
 “Onboarding was welcoming, informative and a blast,” he told the paper.

 And why wouldn’t our new employer do everything in their power to make the onboarding experience as good as, if not better, than the hiring process?
-According to TalentWise, nearly 70% of employees are more likely to stay with a company for more than three years if their onboarding experience was great.
-Not only do employees tend to stick around longer, but they also work harder.
+According to TalentWise, nearly 70% of personnel are more likely to stay with a company for more than three years if their onboarding experience was great.
+Not only do personnel tend to stick around longer, but they also work harder.
 When digital onboarding is used in the hiring stage, new hires are more productive in their first few weeks or work.

-Even before your new hire steps inside the office (or nowadays, logs on from home), there are steps an organization can take to maintain the momentum that built up throughout the hiring process and continue the excitement and engagement as a candidate transitions to a new hire.
+Even before your new hire steps inside the office (or nowadays, logs on from home), there are steps an organisation can take to maintain the momentum that built up throughout the hiring process and continue the excitement and engagement as a candidate transitions to a new hire.
 We call these “The Feels.”

 Why is this important?
 Because the stakes are high, according to Jobvite’s 2019 Job Seeker Nation survey.
-Almost one-third of workers quit their jobs within the first 90 days, which translates into thousands of lost recruiting dollars.
+Almost one-third of workers quit their jobs within the first 90 days, which translates into thousands of lost recruiting pounds.

 In a remote work world, communication should be a priority throughout onboarding to put your new employee on the path to success.
 As industry expert Josh Bersin points out, “Employee experience is a journey … not a solution.”

-Leading up to my own first day, my hiring manager gave an enthusiastic welcome to the team and made sure to keep me in the loop about when to expect my new office equipment and invited me to the team’s weekly standup meeting (more on that fun part later).
+Leading up to my own first day, my line manager gave an enthusiastic welcome to the team and made sure to keep me in the loop about when to expect my new office equipment and invited me to the team’s weekly standup meeting (more on that fun part later).